astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 Specify the ``ra_column`` and ``dec_column`` for the dataset.

-There are two fields that we require in order to make a valid hatsted catalog, the right ascension and declination.
+There are two fields that we require in order to make a valid hats-sharded catalog, the right ascension and declination.
 At this time, this is the only supported system for celestial coordinates.

-If you're importing data that has previously been hatsted, you may use ``use_healpix_29 = True``.
+If you're importing data that has previously been hats-sharded, you may use ``use_healpix_29 = True``.
 This will use that previously compused hats spatial index as the position, instead of ra/dec.